Neighborhood Spotlight: Tremont

 Tremont is a community built around the workingman.

-Its close proximity to Cleveland’s center of manufacturing — The Flats — during the late 1800s quickly evolved it into becoming home base for Cleveland’s working class, many of whom were immigrants from the Ukraine, Greece, Germany and Poland.
-It was those very people who helped shaped the neighborhood for what it is today.
+Its close proximity to Cleveland’s center of manufacturing — The Flats — during the late 1800s quickly evolved it into becoming home base for Cleveland’s working class, many of whom were immigrants from Ukraine, Greece, Germany and Poland.
+It was those very people who helped shape the neighborhood for what it is today.

 Now, Tremont is one of the most interesting (and delicious!) places to visit in Cleveland — whether you’re scoping art galleries, tipping back a few craft beers, noshing at a locally owned restaurant or shopping an indie boutique.

 The full list of indie restaurants, eateries and bars in Tremont is long.
 Really long.
 So long, in fact, that we don’t have room for it here (check it out here).